Time and the Trickster

 "Not exactly," Astra replied uncomfortably.
 "Look please don't ask me about that.
 I don't want to lie.
 And I don't want to think about it."

 "Uh okay," Shareen said with a shrug before looking at Sharon.
 "You seriously asked Rose about that."

 "I'm a medical student," Sharon defended.
 "I'm allowed to be concerned about possible consequences from one of my best friends sleeping with an alien."

 "And let's please change the subject," Astra begged quickly as she shuddered.

-"Right," Shireen laughed.
+"Right," Shareen laughed.
 "Let's go help Rose protect our home planet."
 Then she paused and looked at Astra, "Earth is your home planet right?"

 "Officially," Astra answered with a shrug.
 "I was supposed to be born here, but I was actually born on an asteroid called Demon's Run."
 Astra nodded towards the doorway.
 "Come on, let's go help Rose."